tmaurice54/tns_embedded_training/Docs/c++_configuration.md

 ### From the sources

-Download the ARM toolchain
+Download the ARM toolchain:

 ``` bash
 wget -O gcc-arm-none-eabi.tar.xz https://developer.arm.com/-/media/Files/downloads/gnu/12.2.mpacbti-bet1/binrel/arm-gnu-toolchain-12.2.mpacbti-bet1-x86_64-arm-none-eabi.tar.xz
 ```

-You can then install it in the folder of your choice and add the binaries to your path
+You can then install it in the folder of your choice and add the binaries to your path:

 ``` bash
 tar xf ./gcc-arm-none-eabi.tar.xz --strip-components=1 -C <FOLDER_PATH_HERE>